Veteran Newspaper Editor Nancy Barnes Named NPR's Top News Executive

 Oreskes' departure kicked off a period of external reviews, internal reforms and the departure of two other male journalists at NPR, allowing for long-simmering workplace concerns to be aired and acknowledged.

 In an interview, Mohn described Barnes as a proven leader with sound editorial judgment and an equally skilled management style.
 He said Barnes had elevated both papers she led, raising the journalistic bar in Houston and rebuilding the newsroom in Minneapolis after the Star Tribune went bankrupt nine years ago.
-The Star Tribune emerged under new ownership and won two Pulitzer prizes with a much smaller staff.
+The Star Tribune emerged under new ownership and won two Pulitzer Prizes with a much smaller staff.

 "I think one of the things we need is great newsroom leadership, and I think she's demonstrated that in the past two places she's worked," Mohn said.
 "She's hopeful, ambitious.
 I'm very excited.
 I can't wait for her to start."

-Barnes is to be the fourteenth person to lead NPR's news division since 1979, when the job was first created, according to the network (although the position's title has evolved in the intervening years).
+Barnes will be the 14th person to lead NPR's news division since 1979, when the job was first created, according to the network (although the position's title has evolved in the intervening years).

 Longtime producer and news executive Christopher Turpin, who is currently on his second round as acting news chief, has accepted a new role with NPR as vice president for editorial innovation and newsroom development.
 In the new role, Turpin is to assess "the kind of content and programming we need to be a successful news organization in the future and how we can develop both our newsroom and talent to deliver it," according to a note Mohn sent to NPR staff late Tuesday morning announcing Barnes' appointment.